-In case of 5G-RG connects to 5GC via W-5GAN, the "EAP-5G" method shall be used between the 5G-RG and the W-5GAN, and is utilized for encapsulating NAS message.
+In case of 5G-RG connects to 5GC via W-5GAN, a W-CP protocol stack message shall be used between the 5G-RG and the W-5GAN for encapsulating NAS message.
 The authentication method is executed between the 5G-RG and AUSF as shown below.